FenixPK/EliDangHUD/README.md

 - Some actions like toggling display of unpowered grids, voxels, holograms, or entire HUD can be toggled via toolbar actions if you assign the cockpit to your toolbar.
 More actions to be added in the future.

 - Holographic radar projection can be displayed above any terminal block (like a holo table, LCD, control panel etc.) using [ELI_HOLO] tag in the block custom name, then use CustomData to tweak position, scale, rotation, and what it detects.
+Can use keybinds for nearest/next/previous target to select a target on the closest holo radar table!

 - Holographic local grid projection can be displayed above any terminal block using [ELI_LOCAL] tag in the block custom name, then use CustomData to tweak position, scale, rotation, and color.
+Can change CustomData of block to show target hologram instead as well.

 - Holographic projections for the local grid and the selected target grid showing hull integrity and shield status (technically jump drives right now, to be overhauled for modern shield mods).
 These projections use "block clustering" which defaults to a range of 1x1x1 to 2x2x2 for grids below a certain block count (and increases to 1x1x1 to 3x3x3 after) to reduce the squares drawn on screen for performance.